 San Diego High School students are invited to enter the Congressional Art Competition for a chance to have their artwork hang in the U.S. Capitol for one year.

 The Congressional Art Competition, An Artistic Discovery, is open to all high school students in the 52nd Congressional District.
 The Competition began in 1982 to provide an opportunity for members of Congress to encourage and recognize the artistic talents of their young constituents.
 Since then, over 650,000 high school students have been involved with the nationwide competition.

-As a former board member of the Museum of Contemporary Art San Diego and a leader in the Murals of La Jolla effort, I am excited about our sixth year of providing this amazing opportunity.
+As a former board member of the Museum of Contemporary Art San Diego and a leader in the Murals of La Jolla effort, I am excited about our seventh year of providing this amazing opportunity.
 It is a chance to celebrate and showcase the artistic talent and creativity of students in San Diego, Coronado, and Poway, and also encourage students to explore their creativity in a way that will foster a lifelong love of the arts.

-If you have any questions about the competition or submission guidelines please contact Kiera Galloway in my San Diego office at 858-455-5550.
+If you have any questions about the competition or submission guidelines please contact my San Diego office at 858-455-5550.